tpascarella/sr50/docs/investing/stocks-bonds.md

 ## Optimizing Returns

-To squeeze the highest possible return out of your portfolio, max out your accounts in this order; (all from Vanguard) -HSA (Health Savings Account)
+To squeeze the highest possible return out of your portfolio, max out your accounts in this order; (all from Vanguard)
+- HSA (Health Savings Account)
--Traditional IRA
+- Traditional IRA
--401K
+- 401K
--Roth IRA
+- Roth IRA
--Taxable brokerage account.
+- Taxable brokerage account.

 >Increase Your Savings Rate